sandoschwert/running-app/README.md

 * Database design is complete
 * DB is created
 * site mockups are complete
-* API's researced for feasibility
+* API's researched for feasibility
 * at least 1 test

 ### Check in 2